The Complete Guide to Taro Milk Tea and Why It’s So Popular

 - Tapioca pearls (boba)

 At Kongsi Tea Bar, authenticity matters.
-That’s why all beverages, including taro milk tea, are brewed from real tea leaves imported from Thailand, not premixes or synthetic powders.
+That’s why all beverages, including taro bubble tea, are brewed from real tea leaves imported from Thailand, not premixes or synthetic powders.

 Taro Milk Tea Recipe (Step-by-Step)